-There will be a required 1 credit course for participants of each program (times and days TBD).
+There will be a required pre-program meeting for participants of each program (times and days TBD).
+Some programs also have a spring course associated with them.
 Please contact your Program Director for more information about the spring course.
 Typically, they do not start until after spring break and meet once a week, usually in the evenings.
 You do not need to register yourself in this course, it will be done for you.
 Please keep abreast of your emails in the spring semester from the Global Education Office, who will send notice to make sure that you have no holds on your account.
 If you do have holds, you will not be able to be registered for the course.
 It is your responsibility to get the hold removed and to contact the Global Education Office when this has been done.